New

-Create a Data viewedit
+Create a data view

-Kibana requires a Data view to access the Elasticsearch data that you want to explore.
-A Data view selects the data to use and allows you to define properties of the fields.
+Kibana requires a data view to access the Elasticsearch data that you want to explore.
+A data view selects the data to use and allows you to define properties of the fields.

-A Data view can point to one or more indices, data streams, or index aliases.
-For example, a Data view can point to your log data from yesterday, or all indices that contain your data.
+A data view can point to one or more indices, data streams, or index aliases.
+For example, a data view can point to your log data from yesterday, or all indices that contain your data.

-Required permissionsedit
+Required permissions

 • Access to Data Views requires the Kibana privilege Data View Management.

-• To create a Data view, you must have the Elasticsearch privilege view_index_metadata.
+• To create a data view, you must have the Elasticsearch privilege view_index_metadata.

-• If a read-only indicator appears in Kibana, you have insufficient privileges to create or save Data views.
-The buttons to create Data views or save existing Data views are not visible.
+• If a read-only indicator appears in Kibana, you have insufficient privileges to create or save data views.
+The buttons to create data views or save existing data views are not visible.
 For more information, refer to Granting access to Kibana.

-Create a data viewedit
+Create a data view

-If you collected data using one of the Kibana ingest options, uploaded a file, or added sample data, you get a Data view for free, and can start exploring your data.
-If you loaded your own data, follow these steps to create a Data view.
+If you collected data using one of the Kibana ingest options, uploaded a file, or added sample data, you get a data view for free, and can start exploring your data.
+If you loaded your own data, follow these steps to create a data view.

 1. Open the main menu, then click Stack Management > Data Views.

-2. Click Create Data view.
+2. Click Create data view.

 3. Start typing in the name field, and Kibana looks for the names of indices, data streams, and aliases that match your input.